 Use perimenopause as a decade of preparation.
 Think about how you want to live and feel when you enter your 50s, and don’t let your mother’s experience dictate yours.
 Do you want to feel strong, confident, fit, healthy, flexible, creative, beautiful, or sexy?
 You get to be all of these things in your 50s, and more!
 NOW is the time to shape how you feel and live as you get older.
 Your lifestyle shapes how you age far more than your genetics do, and YOU choose your lifestyle, which leads to….

 Self-care is giving the world the best of you instead of what’s left of you

 Put yourself at the top of your to-do list, before everyone else – if you have trouble doing this, you need to check out my friend Victoria Albina’s Feminist Wellness podcast.
-Make healthy food, 8 hours of restorative sleep, and daily exercise non-negotiable.
+Make nourishing food, 8 hours of restorative sleep, and daily exercise non-negotiable.
 If you don’t yet have these three basics down, now is the time to learn them.

 3. Know your hormones and your options

-Expect that progesterone drops first, and it’s usually a very slow change over your 40s.
+Expect progesterone to drop first, and it’s usually a very slow change over your 40s.
 One of the signs is shorter cycles (under 28 days) that start with spotting.
 You get to decide if you want to supplement bio-identical progesterone during this time – talk to your practitioner about the pros and cons.
 You can also use herbs and supplements to even out your cycles and reduce any perimenopause symptoms like hot flashes, mood swings, or insomnia.